 Thank you for your interest in becoming a Precinct Committee Person (PCP) with the Multnomah County Democratic Party!
 The form to apply for appointment as a PCP is here; however, we encourage you to read the information below before applying.
-Appointments are scheduled to take place at the October Central Committee Meeting, which will be held on Thursday, April 11, at the Hollywood Senior Center, 1820 NE 40th Ave, Portland, OR 97212.
-Applications for PCP appointment during the April 2019 Central Committee Meeting were due April 1.
-If you have met that deadline, then expect instructions via email.
-Applications for PCP appointment during the May 2019 Central Committee meeting are due by 11:59 p.m. on Monday April 29.
-You will be expected to attend the May 9th Central Committee Meeting for appointment.
+Appointments are scheduled to take place at the June Central Committee Meeting, which will be held on Thursday, June 13, at the Hollywood Senior Center, 1820 NE 40th Ave, Portland, OR 97212.
+Applications for PCP appointment during the September 2019 Central Committee meeting are due by 11:59 p.m. on Monday September 2.
+You will be expected to attend a Central Committee Meeting in order to be appointed; exceptions may be made on an individual basis.

 What is a Precinct Committee Person?
 All Democratic Party Precinct Committee Persons (PCPs) in Multnomah County belong to the Central Committee (CC), which is the governing body of the Democratic Party of Multnomah County.
 As a PCP, you have a voice and vote in the party when we make decisions that affect your community.